 The savories on the bottom tier (four different tea sandwiches per person) are all carefully made by Amy.

 Neatly prepared and tasty, I enjoyed this course best out of the three.
-(Others being scones and sweets.)
+(The others are scones and sweets.)

-My favorite was the curry chicken which was especially good with a nice little spicy kick and my least favorite was the cucumber since the cucumbers were not as crispy as I would have liked.
+My favorite was the curry chicken, which was especially good with a nice little spicy kick, and my least favorite was the cucumber since the cucumbers were not as crisp as I would have liked.

-I liked the size of the small scones and it was good.
-We had to ask for knives which we needed to slather on the clotted cream and jam.
+I liked the size of the small scones and they were good.
+We had to ask for knives, which we needed to slather on the clotted cream and jam.
 (Not to cut the scone itself, heaven forbid!)

 I didn’t love the sweets course and they definitely lacked the same thoughtfulness as the savory course.

-Thankfully we were already pretty full from the savories and the scone that I didn’t mind too much.
+Thankfully, we were already pretty full from the savories and the scone that I didn’t mind too much about the sweets.

-Afternoon teas for under $40 is a rare find, especially one that is given such care and attention.
-Highly recommend.
+Afternoon tea at $40 is a rare find, especially one that is given such care and attention.
+Highly recommended.